Four injured after suspected gas explosion rips through Evesham home

 Four people have been injured after a suspected gas leak caused an explosion to rip through a house on a residential street in Evesham, police say.

+One man was rushed to the Queen Elizabeth Hospital in Birmingham while two other adults are being taken to Hereford County Hospital, West Mercia Police said.
+A fourth person was being treated by paramedics on Tuesday evening.

+Emergency services were called to the incident on Hemmingway Evesham, Worcestershire shortly after 5pm.

-Dramatic images from the scene appear show the front facade of the house blown off entirely, exposing the blasted and rubble-strewn interior of the house in Hemmingway, Evesham, Worcestershire.
+Dramatic images from the scene appear show the front facade of the house blown off entirely, exposing the blasted and rubble-strewn interior of the house.

-In a statement posted to Twitter on Tuesday evening, West Mercia Police also said that five neighbouring properties had been evacuated as a precaution
+In a statement posted to Twitter on Tuesday evening, police also said that five neighbouring properties had been evacuated as a precaution

 “We’re asking you to stay away from the area whilst we respond, and we’ll update you with more as soon as we can,” officers said.